ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 ## Testing

-1. `DELETE` and `MOVE` after success, after an error, and after a panic, on `onCreate` and on `onModify`; only one of the two actions runs when both are set.
+1. `DELETE` and `MOVE` after success, error, and panic, on `onCreate` and on `onModify`.
-2. `preserveSubDirs` `true` and `false` on a recursive listener; no effect on a non-recursive listener.
-3. Missing destination directories are created; an existing entry at the destination fails the move; a computed destination inside a recursively watched directory fails the move.
+2. `preserveSubDirs` `true` and `false` on a recursive listener; missing directories created; an existing destination fails the move.
-4. Directory and symbolic-link events skip the action; a file already moved by the remote function skips the action; an action failure such as `DELETE` without write permission is logged and leaves the file in place.
+3. Directory and symbolic-link events, and a file already gone, skip the action; an action failure is logged and leaves the file in place.
-5. The delete event caused by an action reaches every attached service, including one with no annotation.
+4. `onDelete` runs in every attached service for the delete event caused by an action.
-6. Each attach-time rejection listed under Behavior, and success for a subdirectory of a non-recursive watched directory, including the create event for that directory.
+5. Attach rejections: annotation on `onDelete`, empty `moveTo`, `moveTo` equal to or inside the watched directory, a second service on the same remote function; success for a subdirectory of a non-recursive watched directory.
-7. Two services on one listener, one with an action and one without; a create followed by a modify event on one file; two listeners on one directory.
+6. Two services on one listener, one with an action; a create followed by a modify event on one file.
-8. An annotation with neither field set; detach and re-attach of the configuring service; a relative `moveTo`.
-9. A listener whose services carry no annotation behaves as before.
+7. A listener without annotations behaves as before.
-10. Compiler plugin: accepted on `onCreate` and `onModify`, rejected on `onDelete` and on a second service configuring the same remote function on the same listener, recognized through an import alias, and a user-defined annotation with the same name is not flagged.
+8. Compiler plugin: accepted on `onCreate` and `onModify`, rejected on `onDelete` and on a second service, recognized through an import alias, and a user-defined annotation with the same name is not flagged.

-Moves across file systems are not covered by automated tests.

 ## Risks and Assumptions

-- A create event may arrive before the writer has finished, and each write may produce a further modify event.
-This proposal assumes each file is complete when its event is delivered.
-Producers write the file outside the watched directory, on the same file system, and move it into the watched directory when complete.
+- A create event can arrive before the writer has finished.
+The proposal assumes each file is complete when its event is delivered: producers write outside the watched directory on the same file system and move the finished file in.
+- The action acts on whatever regular file is at the path when it runs.
-- A move across file systems is a copy followed by a delete and is not atomic.
-On Linux and macOS, a failed copy leaves no partial destination.
-A failed source delete after a successful copy removes the copy.
-The source stays in place in both cases.
-On Windows, if the copy succeeds but the source cannot be deleted, both files remain, and a later action on the same file follows the collision rule.
+- A move across file systems is a copy followed by a delete and is not atomic; a failed step leaves the source in place, and on Windows can also leave the copy.
+On Windows an open file cannot be moved or deleted.
-- The process needs write permission on the directory containing the file, on `moveTo`, and on any directory it creates under `moveTo`.
-- A listener whose services carry no annotation is unaffected.
+- Services without the annotation are unaffected.

 ## Dependencies